Ahmed-Al-Badri/HTML_assignments/hw4/code-review.md

               >Introduction</a
             >
 ```
-- Do the rest to the a elements in the nav list item
+- Do the rest of the elements in the nav list item

-*Java script code.
+Java script code.
-The javascript code, it will reset the hash through the function.
+The javascript code will reset the hash through the function.

 ```js
 function hash() {